fkova/ebook-creator/README.md

 # ebook-creator
-Swing app that generates ebooks from url-s.
-Main sources are chinese or korean webnovels
+Swing app to fetch chinese or korean web-novels.